gl051/Instagram_Scraper/README.md

 # Instagram Scraper

-A simple application for scraping public instagram accounts and download the most recent pictures.
+A python script for scraping public instagram accounts and download the most recent pictures.

-This software has been written as en exercise to get familiar with the following Python modules:
+This software has been written as en exercise to get familiar with the following modules:

 - Request
 - Beautiful Soup